-Are you ready to become debt free?
+Are you ready to become debt-free?
 People who are debt-free often have a completely different mindset than those who carry debt.

-Debt-free people might have carried debt in the past or might have witnessed the havoc that carrying a large amount of debt has had on other peoples’ lives, vowing never to be in the same position.
-But the great thing is, when it comes to your money, no matter where you start, you get to decide where you go from here!
+Debt-free people might have carried debt in the past or might have witnessed the havoc that carrying a large amount of debt has had on other people’s’ lives, vowing never to be in the same position.
+But the great thing is, when it comes to your money, no matter where you start, you get to decide where you go from there!

-1. Ignore their accounts.
+1. Ignore Accounts